 In the EU, the minimum bottled alcoholic strength of Gin is 37.5% ABV.
 In the US it's 40%, so no matter where you live, Strane Gin's 76% ABV will kick you in the face.

 A very cool side effect of this Gin is time travel, as drinking it might take you back in the 18th century when Gin was sipped fresh out of a still at around 80% ABV.
 While this is probably not your everyday Gin, it surely accounts for a remarkable tasting experience!

 Did that carefully placed word “botanical” throw you off track and persuaded you that this Vodka is healthy?
 Well, it contains wild elderflower and milk thistle, which are used as a liver support in Chinese medicine, so it might as well be better than drinking the regular stuff.
 Due to the astronomically-high alcohol content, your liver might just need some support.

-If you want to be like the famous Absinthe drinker, Van Gogh, we recommend consuming this spirit in the traditional way, with sugar and well diluted with water.
+Even if you want to be like the famous Absinthe drinker, Van Gogh, we recommend consuming this Spirit in the traditional way, with sugar and well diluted with water.
 If you don’t meet a green fairy while drinking this, you probably never will.

 9. The strongest Spirit in the world